aavieux/portfolio-s3/README.md

 The development of a software product must have ethical policy.
 It has to work for everyone, everywhere, should respect user's privacy and security.
 I have made an extensive [research](./files/Research.docx) covering that topic.
-For analisys of my project I used this [source](https://tict.io/), which is a tool for reflecting on the impact that the product delivers.
+For analisys of my project I used this Technology Impact Cycle Tool [TICT](https://tict.io/), which is a tool for reflecting on the impact that the product delivers.
 It helped me answer important questions about the ethical aspect of my project.

 The end goal of this semester project is to create an application, which will ease people with buying digital versions of books and create a social network between the users, being an open prototype for further extention for features, when the possible stakeholders can be people who like the idea of having a space to read new or their favourite books and to communicate with people, which have similar interests in books, genres, authors, etc.